 24/7 operating warehouse

-Having a your operations running 24/7 is an important part of managing an eCommerce business.
+Having your operations running 24/7 is an important part of managing an eCommerce business.
 Thanks to artificial intelligence, warehouses can now run process orders with no interruption.
 If you implement the right process, the warehouse can even become autonomous.
 When pushed to its maximum, some warehouse are completely automated, where items are only grabbed by robots.
 They don’t even need light, so the place is completely dark, which help saving cost.
 Some warehouses don’t even need human supervision for several weeks in a row.

-Machine and Human Collaboration
+Machine and human collaboration

 The question always surfaces as to “how much is too much” when it comes to AI and smart technologies.
 It certainly makes life easier, provides quick answers to problems, and allows businesses to set the curve in sales, distribution, and innovation.
 But is it worth it?
 Some worry that they will automate too many things and lose the personal touch.